MGTheTrain/go-grpc-poc/README.md

 ## History

 Following steps shall not be executed.
 This section tracks all the preconditional steps taken in order to utilize go gRPC.
 In order to test the samples skip to the [How to use](#how-to-use) section.
+The steps from **1.
+Compiling the proto file** will be described for [samples/unary-prc/](./samples/unary-rpc/) and is applied to any of the other existing samples.

 **0. Setup**